 With an individual 529 plan, the owner is usually a parent or other adult who saves money on behalf of a chosen beneficiary, typically their child.
 The account owner makes contributions, makes investment decisions and also has the power to change the beneficiary as they see fit.

 Once the beneficiary enrolls in college, the account owner can then withdraw money to pay for qualified education expenses.
 If there’s money left in a 529 plan after the beneficiary completes their education, the account owner can roll it over to a new beneficiary.
-Or they could choose to withdraw any remaining amounts.
+Or they could choose to withdraw any remaining amount.
 Keep in mind, however, that doing so has tax implications.

 Your Control in Custodial vs. Individual 529 Plan Accounts